cbeneke/hcloud-fip-controller/docs/configuration.md

 * FLOATING_IPS_LABEL_SELECTOR
 Selector for floating ips in case not all floating ips should be used in the controller.
 This will be ignored when hcloud_floating_ips are defined.
+More infos about hetzner label selectors can be found [here](https://docs.hetzner.cloud/#label-selector)

 * HCLOUD_API_TOKEN
 API token for the hetzner cloud access.